pank07/Shell-script-DevOps/Apache/Installation_&_deployment_apche.md

-# Below is a full step-by-step guide to *"go live"* with your project on an Apache server (tested and true, Linux-style).
-Let’s break it down cleanly.
+# Below is a full step-by-step guide to *"go live"* with your project on an Apache server (Linux-style).

 ---